Dolphinaric/dolphinaric_courses/Kickstart-HOWTO.md

 	#
 	# Kickstart for Raspberry Pi
 	#

 Explanation:
 Lines beginning with the symbol (#) are treated as comments and therefore are ignored.

 Code:

 	lang en_US.UTF-8

 Explanation:
 lang command is used to set the language to use during installation and the default language to use on the installed system.

+Code:

+	keyboard us

+Explanation:
+keyboard command is used to set the system keyboard type.

+Code:

+	timezone --utc UTC

+Explanation:
+timezone command is used to set the system timezone.
+If the --utc option is present the system assumes the hardware clock is set to UTC time.

+Code:

+	part /boot --size 50 --ondisk mmcblk0p --fstype=vfat
+	part / --size 1500 --ondisk mmcblk0p --fstype=ext4

+Explanation:
+part command is used to create a partition.
+It takes one argument: the mount point where the partition will be mounted.
+* --size: sets the size of partition in MB.
+* --ondisk: forces the partition to be created on a particular disk.
+* --fstype: sets the filesystem type of the partition.

+Code:

+	rootpw rootme

+Explanation:
+rootpw sets the password for the root account.

+Code:

+	user --name mer  --groups audio,video --password rootme

+Explanation:
+user command creates a new user.
+* --name: sets the username.
+* --group: specifies the groups where this user should belong besides the default one.
+* --password: sets the user's password.

+Code:

+	repo --name=mer-core --baseurl=http://releases.merproject.org/releases/latest/builds/armv6l/packages --save --debuginfo --source
+	repo --name=mer-tools --baseurl=http://repo.merproject.org/obs/mer-tools:/stable/latest_armv6l/ --save --debuginfo --source
+	repo --name=rpi-ha --baseurl=http://repo.merproject.org/obs/nemo:/devel:/hw:/brcm:/bcm2835:/rpi/latest_armv6l/ --save --debuginfo --source
+	repo --name=nemo-mw --baseurl=http://repo.merproject.org/obs/nemo:/stable:/mw/latest_armv6l/ --save --debuginfo --source

+	repo --name=rpi-ha_mod --baseurl=http://repo.merproject.org/obs/home:/JvD:/branches:/nemo:/devel:/hw:/brcm:/bcm2835:/rpi/latest_armv6l/ --save --debuginfo --source

+Explanation:
+repo command configures additional repositories that may be used for package installation.
+* --name: sets the id of the repository.
+This option is required.